SmartgridReady/SGrJavaSamples/README-EN.md

 - Clone this repo to your local device: https://github.com/SmartgridReady/SGrJavaSamples.git

 ### Build
+- Go to the local SGrJavaSamples directory (...\SGrJavaSamples\SampleCommunicator)
 - Run gradle 'build' target in your IDE or use the command line:<br>
 ```bash>gradle clean build```